dp119/py_repo/git.md

 # <h2> How to trigger jenkins build job for each of the commits made in git?

+# <h2> What is PR or how to take changes from feature to master branch?

+# <h2> Suppose there are no changes to pull when a PR from feature to master.
+Will there be a conflict if master is merged to feature?

 # <h5> *Learn more about markdown [here](https://guides.github.com/features/mastering-markdown/)*